CompuTec/computec-docs/docs/appengine/appengine-users-guide/analytical-page/overview.md

 ![Analytics](./media/overview/01-appengine-analytics-overview.png)

-## Access CompuTec AppEngine Analtics
+## Access CompuTec AppEngine Analytics

 To access the **Analytics** module of **CompuTec AppEngine**, follow these steps: